chromaxyz/reflex-template/README.md

 # Reflex Template

-Template for getting started with [Reflex](https://github.com/Chroma-Org/Reflex).
+Template for getting started with [Reflex](https://github.com/Chroma-Org/Reflex), a Solidity framework for upgradeable modularized applications.